Woodworking, Art & CNC by Corbin Dunn

 The Inlay Depth is how deep the inlay will go into the Female Pocket.
 The Male Plug will have a Plug Base Thickness to hold it all together, which you will remove after the inlay glue has dried.
 The Inlay Surface Gap is the space between the base and the top of the inlay.
 The Plug Stock is additional material not in the design, but in the stock that allows the inlay to seat correctly (this will be explained more later).

 The Fit Adjustment is the only parameter you will modify to get the inlay to fit properly.
 There is no glue gap!
 Simply changing the Fit Adjustment will make the fit better, as described later.
 The Fit Adjustment only affects the plug.
 You do not have to change the Inlay Surface Gap to get a better fit; pick some value and stick with it, unless you find you need more or less space for some other reason.
+See “VBit Inlay Parameter List” for some known values that work for me.

 Creating Features / Inlay

-- Name: The name of your inlay; generated component names are based on this name.
+• Name: The name of your inlay; generated component names are based on this name.

-- New Component: The plugin will always create new Components for: the Inlay, the Plug, and the Plug Stock.
+• New Component: The plugin will always create new Components for: the Inlay, the Plug, and the Plug Stock.
 It will also create a new component for the target body if New Component is checked.
 If it is not checked, the target body will be directly modified.
 See Organization Recommendations for more details.

-- Inlay Depth: How deep the inlay should be.
+• Inlay Depth: How deep the inlay should be.
 I’d recommend 0.100″ for superficial inlays — although, that is the depth I use for my kitchen utensils, and they get regularly used and washed, and I haven’t ever had an issue with the inlay over the past several years.
 Use 0.230″ (6mm) for a deep inlay that needs more strength: something like a cutting board.
 The Inlay Depth is a constant; you do not need to change it to affect how well the plug fits into it.
 This value can later be customized after the inlay is created via the inlay_depth User Parameter.
 See Parameters for more information.

-- Create Plug: Optionally create a Male Plug, and the associated Male Plug Stock that will fit into the inlay pocket.
+• Create Plug: Optionally create a Male Plug, and the associated Male Plug Stock that will fit into the inlay pocket.

-- Inlay Surface Gap: The gap that will be above the inlay before the Plug Base Thickness.
+• Inlay Surface Gap: The gap that will be above the inlay before the Plug Base Thickness.
 Keep it small to avoid having to do a deep inlay.
 I find 0.050″ works well.
 This value is a constant; once you pick a surface gap you don’t need to change it to adjust the fit, unless you find you need more or less clearance for some other reason.
 This value can later be customized after the inlay is created via the inlay_surface_gap User Parameter.
 See Parameters for more information.

-- Plug Base Thickness: How thick the backing of the plug will be to hold it together.
+• Plug Base Thickness: How thick the backing of the plug will be to hold it together.
 You probably want at least 0.25″.

-- Flip Plug: The plug is created right above the female pocket.
+• Flip Plug: The plug is created right above the female pocket.
 If Flip Plug is checked, the plugin will flip the plug “upright”.
-This is a component move at the root level, and you will have to hit Capture Position to save that position.
+It will also do a “Capture Position” at the top level of the file.
+If the plug is not flipped, the generated Setup for the plug will be upside down, and require some correction by the user to flip the z-axis orientation.

 Creating Toolpaths / CAM